 Do several reps of this exercise.
 You can rest your elbows on a chair if you don’t have enough space.
 Ankles, knees, and toes should be in a straight line.
 You can use a towel under your head for support.
 When you are doing a side plank, your abs should be tense.
 You can make it harder by lifting your legs off the ground.

 8. Tricep dips

-The harder you dip, the more they stretch, and the more strength they build.
+The harder you dip, the more they stretch and the more strength they build.
 Tricep dips don’t build up your triceps directly.
 So don’t try doing tricep dips to strengthen your triceps.
 The triceps are not separate muscles.
 Like any other muscle, the triceps consist of bundles of fibers called fascicles.
-When you lift a weight, the threads in each fascicle stretch, but not all of them do.
-So if you lift a weight, some fascicles get stronger, and some get weaker.
+When you lift a weight, the threads in each fascicle stretch, but not all do.
+So if you lift a consequence, some fascicles get stronger, and some get weaker.
 If you work a muscle directly, you can strengthen or weaken it.
 When you dip, you strengthen your forearm muscles indirectly.

 When you dip, your flexor muscles hold the weight.
 The stronger your flexor muscles are, the stronger your triceps will be.
 The triceps are essential.
-They help lift heavy objects, and they make your arm look big and strong.
+They help lift heavy objects, making your arm look big and strong.
 But they don’t add much strength to your body.
 You can work your triceps with chin-ups or pushups.
 If your triceps are weak, you can do tricep dips.
 But if they’re strong enough, you won’t need to.